elumbantoruan/feed/README.md

 ## Description

 Feed is a news crawler.
 The crawler downloads content from several RSS websites such as The Verge, Wired, Mashable, etc.  The crawler is triggered by CronJob, which makes gRPC call to store the content into MySQL database.
 A very simple web UI displays the latest aggregated news feed.
 The CronJob, Web UI and gRPC are containerized and its workload is managed in Kubernetes.
+Telemetry is implemented using Open Telemetry with Honeycomb as Telemetry Provider.

 The infrastructure components such as Kubernetes and MySQL are hosted in my homelab, with the exception of Docker hub.

 ## Infrastructure

-### Kubernetes homelab
+### Kubernetes

-I use [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) to setup a Kubernetest cluster with master node and two worker nodes.
+I use [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) to setup a Kubernetest cluster with master node and two worker nodes at my homelab.

 ```
 kubectl top nodes